billythegoat356/Vulture/README.md

 <p align="center"><strong><i>Feel free to make a pull request on this repository to submit any idea!</i></strong</p>

 <br><br>
-* Allow multiple clients so the attacker can manage each client
+* Allow multiple clients to be connected at the same time so the attacker can manage each client
 <br><br>

 -----